nishant37/java_snippet/java_snippet/Readme.md

 queue_props.java: ENQUE AND DEQUE implementation in Java.

 makingAnagram.java: This program in java computes the number of operations performed on the two strings to make them anagram of each other.

+grpAnagram.java: This program in java computes that Given an array of strings, group anagrams together.